enewhuis/liquibook/README_ORDER_ENTRY.md

 * *quantity* is number of shares (or other tradable units) to be sold.
 * *symbol* is an arbitrary character string.
   * See the **Symbol** section above for information about this string.
-* *price* is the price the trader is willing to acce[t for each tradable unit of the security.
+* *price* is the lowest price the trader is willing to accept for each tradable unit of the security, or MARKET to accept any trade.
   * See the **Price** section above for details about expressing prices.
 * AON  This optional parameter sets the All-Or-None condition for this order.
 * IOC  This optional parameter sets the Immediate-Or-Cancel condition for this order.